ocaml-ppx/ppxlib/CONTRIBUTING.md

 This repository contains core libraries and tools used to develop ppx rewriters.
-The code was originally developped and is still maintained and used by [Jane Street][js].
+The code was originally developed and is still maintained and used by [Jane Street][js].

-This repository is not the first piece of open source software released by Jane Street, however it is the first to be entirely developped on github.
-We are hopping that opening the development of this repository will help collaboration with other open source users.
+This repository is not the first piece of open source software released by Jane Street, however it is the first to be entirely developed on github.
+We are hoping that opening the development of this repository will help collaboration with other open source users.

 We welcome contributions and we will be happy to add contributors, given that they are motivated to help maintain and grow the project.
-However, given how important this code is to the functioning of Jane Street, we do require that at least one Jane Street developper reads every pull request that modifies the source code.
+However, given how important this code is to the functioning of Jane Street, we do require that at least one Jane Street developer reads every pull request that modifies the source code.

 Additionally, all contributors must sign our [Contributor License